How to Take A Day Trip to Isla Mujeres from Playa del Carmen (2023 Guide)

 The easiest way to get to the ferry in Cancun is by driving or renting a car from Playa del Carmen.

-Navigate to Puerto Juarez and once you arrive at the ferry terminal there is a parking garage on-site or you can choose to park in a nearby lot for around $100 pesos (~$5 USD).
+Additionally, you can choose to park in a less expensive lot nearby for around $100 pesos (~$5 USD).

 👉 For a hassle-free experience, book your car through my favorite rental service Discover Cars by clicking here!

 If you don’t have your own car, the easiest and most convenient way to get to the ferry terminal in Cancun from Playa del Carmen is to take a taxi.